Broadband and mobile programmes

 When you can get rural broadband under RBI

-The RBI build is occurring in phases.
+The RBI build has occurred in 2 phases.

-Phase 1 deployment
+Phase 1 deployment (completed)

-Phase 1 was completed in June 2016 and has provided new or improved broadband to over 300,000 rural households and businesses
+Phase 1 was completed in June 2016 and provided new or improved broadband to over 300,000 rural households and businesses

-Chorus upgraded over 1200 cabinets, which has allowed over 110,000 households and businesses to access improved fixed line broadband.
+Chorus upgraded over 1200 cabinets, which allowed over 110,000 households and businesses to access improved fixed line broadband.

 Over 1000 schools, and 39 hospitals and health centres can access fibre broadband.